Bengal BJP tries to put up united face ahead of Shah's visit, calls for TMC’s ouster | Politics

 The programme at Rani Rashmoni Road, organised in memory of the victims of last year’s post-poll violence, is a part of the week-long events planned by the party, coinciding them with the TMC’s one year completion of its third term in office.

-BJP state president Sukanta Majumdar was seen sharing the stage with the party's national vice-president and his predecessor Dilip Ghosh, days after the two engaged in a war of words over ''need for experience'' to run the saffron camp in Bengal.
-RMS
+BJP state president Sukanta Majumdar was seen sharing the stage with the party's national vice-president and his predecessor Dilip Ghosh, days after the two engaged in a war of words over the “need for experience” to run the saffron camp in Bengal.

+Leader of the opposition in Assembly Suvendu Adhikari, BJP MPs Locket Chatterjee and Arjun Singh and state general secretary Agnimitra Paul were among others who were present at the event.
+Referring to a recent social media post by TMC leaders Kunal Ghosh and Aparupa Poddar, where they made a pitch for national general secretary Abhishek Banerjee as future chief minister, Ghosh said, ''Just like us, the ruling camp’s members, too, seek the removal of Mamata Banerjee.''
+Urging supporters to work with similar gusto during the upcoming panchayat polls as they did in the assembly elections, Ghosh said around 7,000 BJP nominees had emerged victorious in the last panchayat elections in 2018, despite violence and attacks.

+Majumdar, addressing the party workers, stated that the BJP would continue to fight against the “autocratic rule” of the TMC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)